hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/falseguide.md

 * Year: 2017
 * Blog: https://blog.checkpoint.com/2017/04/24/falaseguide-misleads-users-googleplay/

 This malware sample aims to perform privilege abuse, and run an unknown payload.
-Device admin privileges are requested upon launching the application.
+Device admin privileges are requested upon launching the application to increase difficulty of uninstallation.
 The app further retrieves commands from Firebase messaging services to download a payload.
 It then runs the payload on boot complete or after receiving the message.

 ## Signature
 ---